 Comic Draw is only available to iPad, and will only work with 64-bit and above models, so we strongly recommend a newer (2018+ model) or better.
 If you want help using the app there are myriad tutorials on YouTube, both by the company and from fellow users.
 The Plasq website also has a vibrant community forum so you can interact with other users to learn tricks or get advice.

 You need WiFi access to download the app, but day-to-day use won't necessarily require WiFi unless you intend to share your creations with others.
 When you are done creating your comics, you can save them as PSD, JPEG, PNG, ePUB, Comic Draw or PDF files.
 You can also share your creations directly to email or use AirDrop to send to other iPad users nearby.

 Comic Draw is the perfect choice for iPad owners wanting an inexpensive yet powerful comic drawing program.
-The interface is simplified compared to advanced software, but it still provides plenty of drawing tools to make it a viable choice.
-If you already have an iPad, you can't beat the low price of this app, especially considering the professional level of art you can create with it.
+The interface is simplified compared to more advanced software, but it still provides plenty of drawing tools to make it a viable choice.
+If you already have an iPad and pencil, you can't beat the low price of this app, especially considering the professional level of art you can create with it.
 We found this software responded beautifully to our graphics pen and gave us the look and feel we were trying to make in our comics.